 #11.
 United Arab Emirates

-We go back to the Arabian Gulf once more to look at another of the world’s hardest countries to get citizenship.
+We go back to the Persian Gulf once more for another of the world’s hardest countries to get citizenship.

 The United Arab Emirates, which includes Dubai and Abu Dhabi, has a challenging citizenship process similar to its neighboring countries.